Radioactive Effluent and Environmental Reports

 In accordance with the direction from the Commission, NRC's annual summary radioactive effluent reports are being written for each calendar year.
 The staff began with the data from calendar year 2007.
 The currently available NRC summary reports can be found at the links below.

-These NRC summary effluent reports are generated on an annual basis and contain many graphs and tables which allow the reader to quickly characterize the radioactive effluents from any commercial nuclear power plant in the United States.
+These NRC radioactive effluent summary reports are generated on an annual basis and contain a description of radioactive effluent controls in nuclear power plants.
+The reports provide both a narrative description and many graphs and tables which allow the reader to quickly characterize the radioactive effluents from any commercial nuclear power plant in the United States.
 Additionally, these graphs allow the reader to compare the effluents discharged by different power plants.
 Beginning with the 2009 report the reports contain several trend graphs that provide the reader with a basic understanding of industry performance over the last 34 years.
-Additionally, even though the effluents from individual power plants varies from year to year, the data indicates effluents from the industry as a whole are following a predictable trend.
-As a result, even though the NRC summary report for 2012 is not yet available, anyone reading the 2009 report will be able to draw some conclusions about historical performance, current performance, and future performance with respect to radioactive effluents.
+Additionally, even though the amount of radioactive effluents from individual power plants varies from year to year, the data indicates that the industry as a whole is continually improving performance in minimizing radioactive effluents, which are following a steady downward trend.